Shua24/shua-bspwm/README.md

 ```
 source .bashrc
 ```
+If you have multiple desktop environments, you can add the `-n` flag to the `wal` command in `.bashrc`.

 3) Restart bspwm by pressing `super + alt + R` (assuming you haven't edited `sxhkdrc` yet).
 4) Done.